espressif/esp-faq/docs/en/software-framework/coexistence.rst

 ---------------

-Can BLE adverting (Connectable) and iBeacon sending (advertising) be coexisted?
+Can BLE adverting (Connectable) and iBeacon sending (advertising) coexist?
 --------------------------------------------------------------------------------------------------

-  :release/v4.0 and above| CHIP: ESP32:
+  :IDF\: release/v4.0 and later versions | CHIP: ESP32:

   - Not supported yet on hardware level, but can be realized on application layer by polling and sending broadcast packets at regular intervals.

+  :IDF\: release/v4.3 and later versions | CHIP\: ESP32-C3|ESP32-S3:

+  - Yes.